edgedb/easy-edgedb/chapter16/index.md

 You can see that `description` is a short string that we write, while `excerpt` links to the longer pieces of text that come directly from the book.

+With this done, let's get back to the `BookExcerpt` type and the indexing it uses.
+We now know that indexing speeds up `filter`, `order` and `group` queries, but by how much?
+Fortunately EdgeDB has a keyword that can provide some insight into this.

 ## The 'analyze' keyword

+One particularly nice addition to EdgeDB 3.0 which released in 2023 is the `analyze` keyword, which just might be EdgeDB's easiest keyword to use.

 ## More functions for strings